sahilrajput03/sahilrajput03/arch-notes.md

 # ISSUE: -bash: adb: command not found
 # LEARN: adb is included in the Android SDK Platform Tools package.
 Download this package with the SDK Manager, which installs it at ~/Android/Sdk/platform-tools/adb
 # Solution:
-#sudo ln -s ~/Android/Sdk/platform-tools/adb /bin/adb
+# sudo ln -s ~/Android/Sdk/platform-tools/adb /bin/adb
+# IMPORTANT (capacitor): If you are getting error while building an apk with capacitor `ERR_UNSUITABLE_API_INSTALLATION`, you must install sdk for Android 10 to fix it.

 # ISSUE: -bash: emulator: command not found
 # Solution: